lesept777/NaiveBayes-for-ESP32/README.md

 This library implements a method of classifying a continuous input data into a set of categories (classes), using a set of training data (supervised learning).

+This work inspired by: [Naive Bayes classifier](https://remykarem.github.io/blog/naive-bayes) and [A Guide to the Naive Bayes Algorithm](https://www.analyticsvidhya.com/blog/2021/01/a-guide-to-the-naive-bayes-algorithm/)

 ## Dependencies
 * no dependency

 ## Quick start
-If you want to test it quickly, try the ["sectors" example](https://github.com/lesept777/NaiveBayes-for-ESP32/tree/master/examples/NB_Sectors)
+If you want to test it quickly, try the ["sectors" example](https://github.com/lesept777/NaiveBayes-for-ESP32/tree/master/examples/NB_Sectors).

 This example tries to classify n-dimension points in a [0-1]^n space in sectors, depending if the coordinates are lower or higher than 0,5.
 In 3D and above, this problem is hard to solve for a standard perceptron, but easily and quickly solved using this classifier.
 The Naive Bayes is still performant in higher dimensions, provided the training dataset in large enough.